Netherlands national rugby union team: History

 The Netherlands played their first ever game in 1930, against Belgium on 1 July.
 The Netherlands played Belgium and Germany as well as Romania.
 During the 1940s they played regularly against Belgium and Germany.
 The 1960s saw the side play West Germany regularly as well as other fixtures including matches against Poland, Sweden, Spain and Czechoslovakia.
-The 1970s saw fixtures played against many teams, notably Italy.
+The 1970s saw fixtures played against many teams, notably Scotland XV in October 1978 & Italy.

+However, they never fully recovered from the floating turn incident.